 Leave a comment

-I Found God today in a stream of sunshine.
+I Found God today in a healing, grateful woman.

 Leave a comment

-I Found God today in His words of rest.
+I Found God today in a day of perfect weather, beauty, wonder, and friendship.

 Leave a comment